Paying for open access

-There is no causal link between payment amount (or presence), journal quality and open access availability.
-Costs are set by the journal and publisher and reflect internal calculations.
-Authors are urged to assess journals on their academic merit and not the cost of publication.
+Some open access publishing routes require you to pay a processing charge to the publisher.
+There is no causal link between payment amount (or presence), academic quality and open access availability.
+Costs are set by the publisher and reflect internal calculations.
+Authors are urged to assess publication venues on their academic merit and not the cost of publication.

 If you don’t get any funding for your research, there are three ways to achieve open access that do not require the author to pay for it.